Moorgate, Enfield, Edmonton and Hampstead: The Cross-City Migrations of John Keats

 Abstract

-Keats spent the majority of his life between central London and its environs.
-Born in Moorfield, he spent his school years between semi-rural Enfield and Edmonton, then moved to Southwark to pursue his medical studies, before settling in what was then suburban Hampstead.
-This chapter traces the ways in which Keats's migrations between the city centre and its surroundings shaped his poetry.
-Considering the context of London's geographical expansion in the early nineteenth century, which was reshaping the relationship between the urban and the rural, it reads Keats's poetry as a vehicle for transporting some of the nature which had been lost back into the city.
+This chapter presents new interpretations of John Keats’s poems in the context of his relationship to London.
+Born in Moorfield, Keats spent his school years between semi-rural Enfield and Edmonton, then moved to Southwark to pursue his medical studies, before settling in what was then suburban Hampstead.
+The chapter argues that Keats’s migrations between the city centre and its surroundings shaped his representation of nature in his poems.
+It also addresses London's geographical expansion in the early nineteenth century, which was reshaping the relationship between the urban and the rural, and reads Keats's poetry as a vehicle for transporting some of the nature which had been lost back into the city.
+The chapter argues for the continuing resonance of these ideas for Londoners today, and in the context of the edited collection, it makes the case for both migrations from the surrounding countryside and cross-city migrations as significant parts of the history of London and migration.

 Actions (login required)